afuentecruz/banking-poc/README.md

 # Banking system (proof of concept)
-This is an example of a basic banking system, the project provides an API which can perform:
+This is an example of a banking system.
+The services provides an API which can perform:
 - User management (creation, login).
 - Wallets creation, deposit and withdrawal.
-- Consult wallet balance and movements.
+- Consult wallet balances and movements.
 - Transfers between wallets.
 - AML and domain validation rules.

-The project provides an approach to hexagonal architecture with DDD implementation, based on a real world example.
+The project provides an approach to hexagonal architecture, based on a real world example.

 The current version implements an H2 database repository via outbound port interfaces implementations.
 Use cases entry points is provided by inbound rest controller implementations.
 ### Stack